 Indiana’s laws also focus on protecting healthcare providers and emergency personnel.
-While services from a healthcare provider don’t fall under this category, ambulance attendants and Emergency Medical Technicians (EMT) are protected.
+While services from a healthcare provider don’t fall into this category, ambulance attendants and Emergency Medical Technicians (EMT) are protected.
 The only time these individuals are not protected is when treatment is considered negligent.
-Ambulance drivers are not offered protection in Indiana
+Ambulance drivers are not offered protection in Indiana.

 Good Samaritan Laws are state laws, meaning that Good Samaritans aren’t immune to federal lawsuits.

 If an interference is extremely negligent, causing more harm, the Good Samaritan can be sued.
 Some variations of the Good Samaritan Law can hold people liable for not taking appropriate action—even if it’s a phone call.

 Good Samaritan Laws also don’t apply to someone who is giving emergency assistance as part of their job, as is the case with healthcare providers and their patients.